 What Is Calamansi

-Here's a pack of frozen calamansi juice I found at Seafood City.
-Seafood City is a supermarket that carries Filipino groceries.
+I found a pack of frozen calamansi juice at Seafood City, a supermarket that carries Filipino food and groceries.
+I'm like a kid in a candy store every time I go there!

-STEP 2: Sauté the meat in batches in a hot skillet or frying pan over medium heat.
+STEP 2: Sauté the marinated beef in batches in a hot skillet or frying pan over medium-high heat.

-STEP 3: Fry potatoes, for about 3 minutes on each side.
+STEP 3: In the same hot oil, fry potatoes, for about 3 minutes on each side.

 STEP 4: Caramelize the onion rings.
 Add the meat and potatoes back.